Grappe501/arkansas-political-history/site/src/content/sources/sources-claims.md

 ## Examples of Claims

-- “The Arkansas Constitution of 1874 weakened executive authority.”
+- "The Arkansas Constitution of 1874 weakened executive authority."
-- “Black male suffrage was expanded under the 1868 Constitution.”
+- "Black male suffrage was expanded under the 1868 Constitution."
-- “Procedural barriers increased for citizen initiatives after 2000.”
+- "Procedural barriers increased for citizen initiatives after 2000."

 Each of these claims must be supported by evidence.